 Her research interests include development of approaches to model and reason about information-rich histories of facilities, to streamline construction and facility management processes.
 She specifically focuses on investigating utilization and integration of building information models with data capture and tracking technologies, such as 3D imaging, and embedded sensors and radio-frequency identification systems to capture semantically-rich as-built histories of construction projects and facility operations.

-Akinci has one patent, two patent applications, over 60 referred journal publications, and 80 refereed conference publications.
+Akinci has one patent, two patent applications, more than 60 referred journal publications, and 80 refereed conference publications.
 She co-edited a book on CAD/GIS integration and another book on embedded commissioning.
-She has graduated more than 16 Ph.D. students and 15 M.S. thesis students, and is currently advising/co-advising 4 Ph.D. students.
+She has graduated more than 16 Ph.D. students and 15 M.S. thesis students, and is currently advising/co-advising four Ph.D. students.

 Making Infrastructure Systems More Resilient, Sustainable and Robust

 2000 Ph.D., Civil and Environmental Engineering, Stanford University

 1995 MS, Civil and Environmental Engineering, Stanford University